Society

 By Joseph Nasr -

-Azza Soliman, an Egyptian feminist at risk
+Azza Soliman, an Egyptian feminist at risk"What has Azza done?"

 To portray the extent of authoritarianism of the Egyptian state, it is often said that ″even″ feminists and women′s organisations are being targeted, since feminism and women′s issues are not generally perceived as a threat by authoritarian regimes.
 Yet that′s a flawed premise, argues Mozn Hassan